fabian-thomas/nix-flake-upgrade/README.md

 The NixOS Module is a minor modification to the `system.autoUpgrade` module, therefore you can largely copy over your settings.
 For a detailed explanation of the options see `auto-upgrade.nix`.
+The modified module introduces a second systemd unit that runs as the user that the flake repository belongs too.
+This unit updates `flake.lock` if the configuration builds successfully.

+> [!IMPORTANT]
+> Because the nixos-upgrade service runs as the root user you need to run this command once:
+> ``` sh
+> sudo git config --global --add safe.directory "/path/to/your/repo"
+> ```

 Flake input:
 ```nix